-- Perform hand hygiene.
-For the first load of the day of each type of cycle (e.g., pouches, unwrapped instruments), place a biological indicator (BI) in the centre of the autoclave at the lowest point, packaged in the same way as your instruments (i.e. pouch or wrap). - the autoclave.
+- renorm nand regione.
+For the first load of the day of each type of cycle (e.g., pouches, unwrapped instruments), place a biological indicator [81] in the centre of the autoclave at the lawest point, packaged in the same way as your instruments (i.e. pouch or wrap).
+Place packages into sterifizer, ensuring no contact or overlap between them or with the walls of - the autoclave.
 If using pouches, paper side should face down if loaded flat, or if loaded in a vertical rack paper sides should face plastic sides.

-Select the appropriate cycle.
-Refer to your autoclave manual for details; generally, for instruments - packaged in pouches or wraps select the "wrapped instrument" setting. - 5.
-In the log, document the details about the load and BI, if applicable
+4. Select the appropriate cycle.
+Refer to your autoclave manual for details; generally, for instruments - packaged in pauches or - 5.
+In the log, document the details about the load and BL if applicable